 “It’s rewarding for me to see how students change as they go through the program, how they get more involved in the professional aspects of teaching, even presenting at conferences.”

 For thousands of teachers in the country, Dr. Christine Irvine-Niakaris is one of the most familiar faces of English-language teaching in Greece.
-Many know her from one of the numerous training workshops and presentations the she has led for language teachers, including those organized by the Hellenic Ministry of Education.
+Many know her from one of the numerous training workshops and presentations the she has led for language teachers, including those organized by the Hellenic Ministry of Education, Research and Religious Affairs.
 Others know her from the series of course books and exam preparation material she authored, which were widely used in language schools throughout Greece.

 A passionate advocate of in-service training, Dr. Christine Irvine Niakaris has been committed to raising the professional standards of English-language teaching in Greece for decades, long before she joined the faculty at Hellenic American University in 2011 after earning her Ed.D. from the University of Bristol, UK.
 In the mid-90s, for example, she spearheaded the creation of a diploma program for novice teachers of English as a Foreign Language, a joint program between St. Michael’s College and the Hellenic American Union.

 Given this long and diverse experience in the field, Christine has observed first-hand how the profession of English-language teaching has changed over the years.
 She notes that “there is broad recognition in the private sector of the importance of formal training of language teachers, and a lot of schools today understand how their school and students benefit from a professionally educated teaching staff.”